Guidance-Automation/GAAPICommon/README.md

 # GAAPICommon

-Common dtos for APIs implemented in .NET 8.
+Common dtos for APIs implemented in .net Standard 2.0